Abjad/abjad/docs/source/appendices/virtual_environments.rst

     ~(abjad)$ deactivate

-Add these two lines to your ``~/.profile`` if you decide to use Python virtual environments every time you work in Abjad:
+Add these two lines to your profile if you decide to use Python virtual environments every time you work in Abjad:

 ..  code-block:: bash